Winter Energy-Saving Ideas for Renters

 Some of the options to consider may require that you consult with your landlord before moving forward with them.
 One option is to add weather stripping around the edges of your ill-fitting windows.
 A second option would be to purchase inexpensive window film for your drafty windows.

-Control the thermostat
+Control the Thermostat

 In a rental situation, installing a programmable thermostat may not be permissible.
 Therefore, you will need to devise your own thermostat control system.

 Lowering your thermostat just before you leave home and lowering it at night are good money-saving habits to develop.
 You can keep your thermostat at a lower setting while you are at home by adding an additional layer of clothing.
-According to the information found on Energy.gov, you can up to 10% on your heating bill by lowering your thermostat 7 to 10 degrees for eight hours a day.
+According to the information found on Energy.gov, you can up to 10% on your heating bill by lowering your thermostat by 7 to 10 degrees for eight hours a day.
 This site has some additional statistics and tips regarding the benefits of lowering your thermostat.

 As a renter, you can rely on your personal frugality to keep your utility bills manageable.
 The following list includes tips that are easy and inexpensive to implement, yet they can make a significant difference in your energy bill.
 Better yet, you don’t need your landlord’s permission to put these ideas into practice.